Dengeki Daisy: Main characters

 A 16-year-old high school student, Teru is a strong-willed and kind girl who is alone after her older brother dies.
 She is left only with a cellphone that her brother gave her, connecting her to Daisy, who becomes Teru's source of encouragement and support through email messages.
-Despite never meeting him face-to-face, Teru has absolute trust in him (although she doesn't have romantic feelings for him).
+Despite never meeting him face-to-face, Teru has absolute trust in him (although she does not have romantic feelings for him).
 When she accidentally breaks a window, Teru is forced to become the "servant" of the school janitor, Tasuku Kurosaki, to pay it off.
 As the manga progresses, Teru's once negative feelings towards Kurosaki grow into something more romantic.
 However, she becomes suspicious that Kurosaki is, in fact, Daisy, and that the phone her brother left her might be more than it appears.